IIITLucknowSWEngg/CSAICSABTeam011/SRS.md

 ## 3. System Features

 ### 3.1 User Registration and Authentication
-*Description*: Shoppers, Shippers, Vendors, and Admins will be able to create accounts, log in, and manage their profiles securely.
+Description: Shoppers, Vendors, and Admins will be able to create accounts, log in, and manage their profiles securely.

-*Functional Requirements*:
+Functional Requirements:
 - The system shall allow users to register with email, phone number, or social logins (e.g., Google, Facebook).
 - The system shall send an OTP for account verification.
 - The system shall support secure password recovery via email or SMS.
 - Shoppers shall be able to manage their profiles, including personal information, saved addresses, order history, and payment preferences.
 - Vendors shall be able to manage their profiles, including business information and product catalog.
-- Shippers shall be able to manage their profiles, including contact information and delivery preferences.

 ### 3.2 Product Catalog Browsing
-*Description*: Shoppers can search, filter, and browse products by categories, brands, prices, and ratings.
+Description: Shoppers can search, filter, and browse products by categories, brands, prices, and ratings.

-*Functional Requirements*:
+Functional Requirements:
 - The system shall allow shoppers to browse products by category (e.g., clothing, accessories, footwear).
 - The system shall provide search and filter functionalities (e.g., price range, brand, size).
 - The system shall display product details, including price, SKU, description, and customer reviews.
 - Vendors shall be able to add, update, and remove products from their catalog and manage product availability.

 ### 3.3 Shopping Cart Management
-*Description*: Shoppers can add, remove, and review products in their shopping cart before proceeding to checkout.
+Description: Shoppers can add, remove, and review products in their shopping cart before proceeding to checkout.

-*Functional Requirements*:
+Functional Requirements:
 - The system shall allow shoppers to add and remove items from the shopping cart.
 - The system shall display the total cost of items, including taxes and shipping fees.
 - The system shall allow users to modify the quantity of items in the cart.

 ### 3.4 Order Placement and Checkout
-*Description*: Shoppers can complete their purchase by submitting orders and making payments.
+Description: Shoppers can complete their purchase by submitting orders and making payments.

-*Functional Requirements*:
+Functional Requirements:
 - The system shall provide multiple payment methods (credit card, UPI, net banking).
 - The system shall confirm the order after successful payment.
 - The system shall send an order confirmation email/SMS to the shopper.
 - Vendors shall be notified when an order is placed for their products and shall have the ability to process the order.
-- The system shall assign the order to a shipper for delivery once it is confirmed by the vendor.

 ### 3.5 Payment Processing
-*Description*: The system processes payments securely and maintains payment history for shoppers.
+Description: The system processes payments securely and maintains payment history for shoppers.

-*Functional Requirements*:
+Functional Requirements:
 - The system shall integrate with secure payment gateways.
 - The system shall store a payment history for shoppers to review past transactions.
 - The system shall automatically deduct the amount upon order confirmation.
 - Vendors shall receive their payment after the order is successfully placed and processed.
-- Shippers may also receive payment for their delivery services, either through the platform or separately, based on the delivery terms.

 ### 3.6 Order Tracking
-*Description*: Shoppers can track the status of their orders in real-time.
+Description: Shoppers can track the status of their orders in real-time.

-*Functional Requirements*:
+Functional Requirements:
 - The system shall provide real-time order tracking, including shipment status and estimated delivery time.
 - The system shall send notifications when the order status changes (e.g., shipped, out for delivery).
-- Shippers shall update the system with the current delivery status, allowing shoppers to track their order in real time.

 ### 3.7 Ratings and Reviews
-*Description*: Shoppers can provide feedback on products and sellers after completing purchases.
+Description: Shoppers can provide feedback on products and sellers after completing purchases.

-*Functional Requirements*:
+Functional Requirements:
 - The system shall allow users to rate and review products and sellers after an order is delivered.
 - The system shall display average product ratings and reviews on product pages.
 - Vendors shall be able to view ratings and reviews left by shoppers for their products and services.
-- Shippers shall be able to receive ratings and reviews from shoppers regarding their delivery service.

 ---

 ## 4. External Interface Requirements

 ### 4.1 User Interfaces
-- *Shopper UI*: The platform will offer a user-friendly, responsive interface for product browsing, shopping cart management, and checkout.
+- Shopper UI: The platform will offer a user-friendly, responsive interface for product browsing, shopping cart management, and checkout.
 It will be designed to work across both mobile and desktop devices.
-  - *Mobile Devices*: The mobile app interface will support Android 8.0 and above, and iOS 12.0 and above.
+  - Mobile Devices: The mobile app interface will support Android 8.0 and above, and iOS 12.0 and above.
-  - *Web Browsers*: The platform will be fully compatible with the latest versions of web browsers (e.g., Chrome, Firefox, Safari, and Edge).
+  - Web Browsers: The platform will be fully compatible with the latest versions of web browsers (e.g., Chrome, Firefox, Safari, and Edge).

-- *Vendor Dashboard*: A web-based interface for sellers to manage product listings, track orders, and review sales performance.
+- Vendor Dashboard: A web-based interface for sellers to manage product listings, track orders, and review sales performance.

-- *Admin Panel*: A comprehensive web dashboard for administrators to manage shoppers, orders, and system settings.
+- Admin Panel: A comprehensive web dashboard for administrators to manage shoppers, orders, and system settings.

-- *Shipper Dashboard*: A web-based interface for shippers to track assigned deliveries, update order statuses, and view delivery schedules.

 ### 4.2 Hardware Interfaces
 The system will interact with the following hardware:
-- *Mobile Devices*: For accessing the mobile app.
+- Mobile Devices: For accessing the mobile app.
-- *GPS Modules*: To track shippers' locations in real-time.
+- GPS Modules: To track delivery statuses in real-time.
-- *Cameras*: Used for profile pictures or uploading product images.
+- Cameras: Used for profile pictures or uploading product images.

 ### 4.3 Software Interfaces
 The system will integrate with the following external services:
-- *Payment Gateways*: For secure transaction processing.
+- Payment Gateways: For secure transaction processing.
-- *Logistics APIs*: To manage order shipping, tracking, and delivery status updates for shippers.
+- Logistics APIs: To manage order shipping, tracking, and delivery status updates.
-- *SMS/Email APIs*: For sending notifications to users (e.g., order updates, delivery status).
+- SMS/Email APIs: For sending notifications to users (e.g., order updates, delivery status).

 ### 4.4 Communication Interfaces
-- The platform will use secure *HTTPS* protocols to protect user data.
+- The platform will use secure HTTPS protocols to protect user data.
-- It will use *WebSocket* for real-time notifications (e.g., order status updates, shipment tracking updates).
+- It will use WebSocket for real-time notifications (e.g., order status updates, shipment tracking updates).

 ---